lpurdy01/crypto-knowledge-map/notes/What_is_a_Hard_Fork.md

 4["What is an Update"]-->0{"What is a Hard Fork"}
-0{"What is a Hard Fork"}-->5["How Etherium Can Change"] 0{"What is a Hard Fork"}-->6["How Do Cryptocurrencies Change"]
+0{"What is a Hard Fork"}-->5["How Etherium Can Change"] 0{"What is a Hard Fork"}-->6["How Do Cryptocurrencies Change"] click 1 "../What_is_a_Blockchain" "What is a Blockchain" click 2 "../What_is_a_Consensus_Mechanism" "What is a Consensus Mechanism" click 3 "../What_is_GIT" "What is GIT" click 4 "../What_is_an_Update" "What is an Update" click 5 "../How_Etherium_Can_Change" "How Etherium Can Change" click 6 "../How_Do_Cryptocurrencies_Change" "How Do Cryptocurrencies Change"
 ```